 With a PPL you are able to carry passengers with you when you fly, although you are not able to charge for your services.
 You can hire an aircraft that you are type rated on, or buy your own aircraft, and you are able to fly anywhere in New Zealand.
 Some continue on in their training to obtain a Commercial Pilot Licence and ultimately a career in aviation.

 How does flight training here work?

-When you are ready for your first lesson, contact us and book yourself in for a lesson.
-A lesson consists of a 30-minute power point briefing in the briefing room, followed by a 45-minute flight, followed by a short debrief.
-You should allow a one and a half hours for each lesson.
-You can fly any day of the week, subject to weather and other students booking aircraft in ahead of you.
+When you are ready for your first lesson, contact us to book yourself in for a lesson.
+Most lessons consist of a 30-minute power point briefing in the briefing room, followed by a 45-minute flight, followed by a short debrief.
+You should allow one and a half hours for each lesson.
+You can fly any day of the week, subject to weather and other students booking the aircraft in ahead of you.

 You can train as fast or as slow as you like.
 An optimum pace is 1-2 lessons per week.
 This gives you time between lessons to absorb what was taught in the previous lesson and prepare for the next one.
 Others have more time on their hands and train full-time.
 A PPL can be completed in about 2-3 months if you work hard and are good at studying for and sitting the 6 theory exams included in the process; however, the average time to complete the licence is often 6-12 months when studying part-time.